graphicore/varla-varfo/Emsquare/Volume-01/Issue-01/Main-Article.md

     - "lib/css/widgets.css"
     - "Emsquare/Volume-01/main.css"
 ---
 Typography can contain a lot of different elements, beyond text and space, like symbols, icons rules ornaments and effects seen in shadows, blurs and motion.
 But for the most part, it contains just the marks of glyphs and the spaces within and around them.
-While fonts contain all of the glyphs, they also contains some of the space, both inside of and around the glyphs, while composition supplies the space around the type and between lines of text that are not part of the font.
+While fonts contain all of the glyphs, they also contain some of the space, both inside of and around the glyphs, while composition supplies the space around the type and between lines of text that are not part of the font.

 One thing is for certain, most of the fonts we use today, contain mostly space.
 So here the spaces will be dissected, described, exemplified and examined for their role, the interplay of their roles and how some of the roles change with the addition of variable fonts It is in variable fonts that both the glyphs and spaces of a font can be as fluid as the sizing, line spacing and tracking are in application programs and the markup languages they employ to describe pages.